theochem/roberto/doc/workflow.rst

 ``grep '^@task' tasks.py -A 2 -B 1 | grep -v -- --``

-The tasks `sanitize-git`, `install-conda`, `setup-conda-env` and `nuclear` are rather hard-coded and make sure a proper development environment is set up for the remaining tasks.
+The tasks `sanitize-git`, `install-conda`, `setup-conda-env`, `install-requirements` and `nuclear` are rather hard-coded and make sure a proper development environment is set up for the remaining tasks.
 In case of `nuclear`, the purpose is exactly the opposite, to tear down the development environment and to clean the repository.

-The other tasks are controlled by the tools specified in the configuration file `.roberto.yml`, see :ref:`configuration`.
+The other tasks are controlled more by the tools specified in the configuration file `.roberto.yml`, see :ref:`configuration`.
 Without this configuration, such tasks won't do much.

 When `rob` is executed without arguments, the `robot` task is executed, which runs everything except nuclear.
 Alternatiely, you may provide one or more tasks